 Now the fun is about to begin.
 Charlie's Cutoff

 trail playfully meanders through the granite features.
-Everything is roll-able and there are no drops.
+Everything on the main line is roll-able and there are no drops.
 Enjoy the 1.3 downhill miles to the next intersection with Homestead Trail

 Make sure to stay right on Homestead Trail

 .
 The downhill fun continues, but near the end of this trail there is a shallow creek crossing.
-Make sure you are in an easy gear, the climb out of the creek bed is steep and punchy.
+COMBA rerouted the steep climb out so you no longer need to make sure you are in an easy gear to get up the hill.
 At the top of the hill, you'll find yourself at another intersection.
-To the left is the double black Blackjack
+To the left is the exit of the double black Blackjack

 , stay right on Sandy Wash

-About 2 miles in, there is a right turn that goes down to Buffalo Creek road, but there's no reason to cut out there so keep the course for the last 1/2 mile of Sandy Wash
+About two miles in, there is a right turn that goes down to Buffalo Creek road, but there's no reason to cut out there so keep the course for the last 0.5 miles of Sandy Wash

 goodness.
-And now you are back on Buffalo Creek Road 543 (make a left), about 1/2 mile from the parking lot.
+And now you are back on Buffalo Creek Road 543 (make a left), about 0.5 miles from the parking lot.